Skip to content

 • See every window clearly.
 If you have the taskbar on the side and choose “Never combine” for taskbar buttons, each app window will show up as its own button.
 This makes it easier to find and switch between apps.
 (See Figure 3).

-(Figure 1) This picture shows the taskbar on the left side of the screen.
+(Figure 1) This shows the taskbar positioned on the left side of the screen.

-To change where your taskbar is, go to Settings > Personalization > Taskbar > Taskbar behaviors.
-You will see new options for taskbar position and how icons line up.
+To reposition your taskbar, navigate to Settings > Personalization > Taskbar > Taskbar behaviors.
+You’ll find new options there for taskbar placement and icon alignment.

-Microsoft is still working on making these features look even better and work faster.
-Some things are not ready yet, but they are coming soon:
+Microsoft is continuing to refine these features for better appearance and performance.
+Some aspects aren’t quite ready yet, but they’re coming soon:

 • The taskbar automatically hiding and how it works with touch screens are not ready for these new positions.